Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

 \subsection{Derivation of HJB and FP Equations}

 In this section, we outline the formal derivation of the HJB and FP equations associated with the control problems presented in Problem~\ref{pblm:type A, threshold}, which does not follow directly from existing methods, and no immediate or classical HJB formulation applies.
 By governing the systems corresponding to Problem~\ref{pblm:type A, threshold} of type-$\bA$ and type-$\bB$ agents, we obtain the fully coupled HJB–FP system \eqref{HJBx}-\eqref{boundary} that characterizes the equilibrium of the mean field game formulated in Problem~\ref{def Nash}.
 The global well-posedness of the system is rigorously established in Appendices~\ref{sec:existence}–\ref{sec. unique}, with Theorems~\ref{maintheorem} and \ref{thm unique} providing the main results.
-Furthermore, Theorem~\ref{thm.verification} verifies that the obtained solution indeed constitutes a mean field Nash equilibrium of Problem~\ref{def Nash}.
+Furthermore, Theorem~\ref{thm.verification} verifies that the obtained solution indeed constitutes a mean field Nash equilibrium of Problem~\ref{def Nash}. {As we work at equilibrium throughout, the exogenous thresholds and distributions $(v_{\mathbf{A}}, v_{\mathbf{B}}, \psi_{\mathbf{A},\bigcdot}, \psi_{\mathbf{B},\bigcdot})$ (as introduced in \Cref{sec Problem Settings}) coincide with the optimal ones $(u_{\mathbf{A}}, u_{\mathbf{B}}, \pi_{\mathbf{A},\bigcdot}, \pi_{\mathbf{B},\bigcdot})$ at equilibrium.
+Therefore, we use only the latter throughout this section.}